ml-tooling/ml-workspace/README.md

 docker run -p 8080:8080 --env WORKSPACE_SSL_ENABLED="true" -v /path/with/certificate/files:/resources/ssl:ro mltooling/ml-workspace:latest
 ```

 If you want to host the workspace on a public domain, we recommend to use [Let's encrypt](https://letsencrypt.org/getting-started/) to get a trusted certificate for your domain.
-To use the generated certificate (e.g. via [certbot](https://certbot.eff.org/) tool) for the workspace, the `privkey.pem` corresponds to the `cert.key` file and the `fullchain.pem` to the `cert.crt` file.
+To use the generated certificate (e.g., via [certbot](https://certbot.eff.org/) tool) for the workspace, the `privkey.pem` corresponds to the `cert.key` file and the `fullchain.pem` to the `cert.crt` file.

 > ℹ️ _When you enable SSL support, you must access the workspace over `https://`, not over plain `http://`._